Wayne Pacelle: Humane Society of the United States

 The HSUS experienced major growth since 2004, primarily as a result of corporate combinations Pacelle forged with The Fund for Animals in 2005 and the Doris Day Animal League in 2006.
 During the first 30 months of Pacelle's tenure, overall revenues and expenditures grew by more than 50 percent.
 HSUS's annual budget for 2006 was $103 million.
 The organization claims nearly 10 million members and constituents.
-By the time he left the organization in 2018, annual revenues had soared to $225 million, and he grew the asset base of the organization five-fold.